-The majority were English-speaking, though a large proportion were born overseas, and only around 1% of the sample identified as Aboriginal and/or Torres Strait Islander.
+Respondents predominantly spoke English at home, though around a third were born overseas, and less than 1% of the sample identified as Aboriginal and/or Torres Strait Islander.

-Just under a quarter of medical practitioners reported being the subject of a complaint and only 8% reported having been audited for compliance.
+Less than 1% of medical radiation practitioners reported being the subject of a complaint, and nearly a quarter reported having been audited for compliance.